Florida Summer Camps

 At iD Tech, we offer hands-on, high-energy summer computer programs for kids and teens.
 Co-ed options include iD Tech Camps for ages 7-17, iD Tech Academies for teens ages 13-18, and iD Tech Mini for ages 6-9.
 We also offer Alexa Café, an all-girls program for ages 10-15.
 Programs are held at over 150 prestigious campuses nationwide.
 Unlock your internalDrive and gain a competitive advantage for college and beyond!

 Our FL summer camps immerse students in a STEM learning experience unlike any other.
 Choose from courses in game design, web design, coding, programming in Java and C++, Minecraft modding, filmmaking, robotics, photography, and more.
 With 8 students maximum per instructor, we customize our curriculum around you.
 You’ll build real-world skills, make new friends, and discover how your talents and passions can lead to a future career.
 Depending on location and program, students will eat in the university dining hall and explore campus.
 Overnight campers sleep right in the college dorms!

-In Florida, we offer Tampa summer camps held at the University of South Florida, camps in the Miami area at the University of Miami, Orlando summer programs held at Rollins College, and Jacksonville summer camps held at the University of North Florida.
+In Florida, we offer Tampa summer camps held at the University of South Florida, camps in the Miami area at the University of Miami, Orlando summer programs held at Rollins College, Jacksonville summer camps held at the University of North Florida, and Boca Raton summer camps held at Florida Atlantic University.
 Do something BIG this summer!
 Check FL computer camp availability below.

 Florida Camp Locations